jeanbaptistemora/fluidattacks-universe2/docs/src/docs/machine/web/groups/events.md

   that better summarizes the event.
 - The location at which the analyst was when the event was discovered.
-- Specify if the event affects accesibility to the **Environment**,
+- Specify if the event affects accessibility to the **Environment**,
   **Repository** or both.
 - A more detailed description